derpAmazing/cse15l-lab-reports/labreport1.md

 Another thing to note is that files are colored black, while directories are colored blue when using `ls`.

-This is **not** an error and it is an intended functionality of the `ls` command to print the contents of the current working directory when no arguments are provided.
+This is **not** an error and it is an intended functionality of the `ls` command to print the contents of the current working directory when no arguments are provided as the system interprets it as the user asking for a list of the current working directory.

 ## Argument: Path to a directory
 In this case, a path to a directory is passed into `ls`.
 Starting from `/home`, we try to enter the path to `/lecture1/messages` into the ls command.